FlavienCollomb/Acute/README.md

 Moreover, it implements new ECMA methods of Array.prototype to improve cross-browser comptability and override the Object to have similar methods.

 ##Getting Started
-To use `Acute` in your website, simply drop the stylesheet into your document's <script>.
+To use `Acute` in your website, simply drop the stylesheet into your document's "script".

 ##Dependencies
 jQuery